 Several lines in this ficlet are from The Fellowship of the Ring by J.R.R.
 Tolkien.

-DISCLAIMER: Of course.
-The characters don't belong to me, I just get to think about them day and night.
+DISCLAIMER: The characters don't belong to me, I just get to think about them day and night.
 The scene is the brainchild of Peter Jackson; the hobbits belong, now and forever, to Professor Tolkien.

 AT THE BLACK GATE